-Technical and commercial information provided to SGS on this property consisted of engineering, geoscience and commercial data, including but not limited to well logs, well test data, core data, core analysis, seismic data, pressure data, sedimentological and geological modelling.
-The estimation of reserves was carried out using appropriate principles and techniques commonly used and accepted by the Oil and Gas industry, including but not limited to volumetric estimates, material balance, analogs, approval documents to establish the project's maturity and contractual terms and conditions that allowed the estimation, to the economic limit, of the proved reserves.
+Technical and commercial information provided to SGS on this property consisted of engineering, geoscience and commercial data, including but not limited to well logs, well test data, core data, core analysis, seismic data, pressure data, analogues data, sedimentological and geological modelling.
+The estimation of reserves was carried out using appropriate principles and techniques commonly used and accepted by the Oil and Gas industry, including but not limited to volumetric estimates, material balance, analogues, approval documents to establish the project's maturity and contractual terms and conditions that allowed the estimation, to the end of the SPA contractual period, of the proved reserves.
 Furthermore, the process engineering from wellhead to the terminal point of sales has been reviewed and found sound and accurate.
-The techniques used rely on engineering and geo-scientific interpretation and judgment; hence the resources included in this evaluation are estimates only and should not be construed to be exact quantities.
+The techniques used rely on engineering and should not be construed to be exact quantities.
 It should be recognized that such estimates of hydrocarbon resources may increase or decrease in future if there are changes to the technical interpretation, economic criteria, sales volumes or regulatory requirements.
 Property descriptions, details of interests held, well data, and commercial terms and conditions including fiscal, as obtained from Eni or public sources, were accepted as represented.

 As part of this study SGS has audited the static models made available by Eni and has validated the key uncertainties and their range of uncertainty.
 The sensitivity analysis carried out by Eni using the identified uncertainties to quantify their individual impact, was also audited by SGS who found the approach and methodology sound.
-The reviewed work demonstrated that the key subsurface uncertainties are in the Gas Initially In Place (GIIP) driven by structural uncertainty away from the existing wells, reservoir properties and by the hydrocarbon volumes below the Lowest Known Hydrocarbons (LKH) not included in the evaluation of the proved reserves.
-Sensitivity analysis also indicated that the impact of the dynamic uncertainties is considered to be insignificant, given the degree of available local and regional information.
-Multiple reservoir realizations were used to generate a cumulative frequency distribution of the Gas Initially in Place.
-In its Audit, SGS has selected a deterministic reservoir model realization associated to the Lowest Known Hydrocarbon (LKH), close to the P90 static GIIP volume, which represents the Low GIIP estimate.
+The reviewed work demonstrated that the key subsurface uncertainties are in the Gas Initially In Place (GIIP) driven by structural uncertainty away from the existing wells, reservoir properties and GWC.
+The hydrocarbon volumes below the Lowest Known Hydrocarbons (LKH) were not included in the evaluation of the proved volumes.
+Sensitivity analyses also indicated that the impact of the dynamic uncertainties is considered to be insignificant, given the degree of available local and regional information.
+Low, Best and high case deterministic static reservoir realizations were generated to estimate the range in Gas Initially in Place.
+In the low case static subsurface realization, the LKH was applied, as well as other conservative key static uncertainties.

-As part of the Audit, SGS developed production forecasts of wellhead gas using a material balance model and Eni's approved Field Development Plan, using the low GIIP as determined above and conservative dynamic parameters.
-The wellhead gas production profile was subsequently translated (using available process engineering tools) into volumes required to operate the facilities (fuel gas) from the wellhead to the terminal point, volumes of Liquefied Natural Gas available for sale, at the terminal point, as per contractual terms in the signed SPA, as well as the profile of condensate sales also at the terminal point.
-The resulting sales of Liquefied Natural Gas and condensate, and fuel gas profiles, up to the termination of the SPA contract, were properly validated and processed through the economic model using existing economic conditions, the SPA commercial terms and conditions and Eni's net interest in the property with the terms and conditions of the EPCC, resulting in the net proved reserves of gas and liquids as estimated by SGS.
+As part of the Audit, SGS developed production forecasts of wellhead gas using process engineering results, a material balance model and Eni's approved Field Development Plan, using the low case GIIP as determined above and conservative dynamic parameters.
+The wellhead gas production profile was subsequently translated into volumes required to operate the facilities (fuel gas) from the wellhead to the terminal point, volumes of Liquefied Natural Gas available for sale at the terminal point and shrinkage losses, as per contractual terms in the signed SPA, as well as the profile of condensate sales also at the terminal point.
+The resulting sales of Liquefied Natural Gas and condensate, and fuel gas profiles, up to the termination of the SPA contract, were properly validated and processed through the economic model using existing economic conditions, the SPA commercial terms and conditions and Eni's net interest in the property with the terms and conditions of the EPCC, resulting in the net proved reserves of gas and liquids, as estimated by SGS.

-Comparison of the aggregate SGS' net proved reserves estimates were found to be within 4.9% of ENI's estimates, which showed the reasonableness of Eni's proved reserves figures.
+Comparison of the aggregate SGS' net proved reserves estimates were found to be within 5% of Eni's estimates, which showed the reasonableness of Eni's proved reserves figures.